 - Select “Yes” and then “Submit.”

-How Do You Know Medicare Summary Notice Is Real?
+How Do You Know a Medicare Summary Notice Is Real?

 Check the Medicare logo on your envelope.
 Sometimes, your regional Medicare administrator (a private company) will be responsible for sending your MSN instead.
 There are scammers out there, but a Medicare Summary Notice is a weird thing to fake.